jonhjelm/docs-and-training/service_implementation/advanced_hpc_notifications.md

 one might want to restart a simulation or gracefully cancel it when a certain level of convergence has been reached.
 At the same time, one often does _not_ want to forcefully abort the whole workflow which contains the HPC job (which is the only option available through the portal).
-To this end, the CloudFlow platform allows to send notifications as string messages to a running service.
+To this end, the SemWES platform allows to send notifications as string messages to a running service.

-For a job running via the CloudFlow HPC service, this communication involves two
+For a job running via the SemWES HPC service, this communication involves two
 concepts:
 1. The HPC-job's status report (which is an html page generated within the Singularity image) needs to provide controls (for example a "Cancel" button)